Meet Our Team

 Phone: 866-SWEETTX 866-793-3889 ext 115

-Emanni is an African American and Hawaiian intern who desires to change the world one family and one individual at a time.
+Emanni is an African American and Hawaiian therapist who desires to change the world one family and one individual at a time.
 She has various experience within children and family advocacy and is passionate about changing lives and empowering individuals to speak up for themselves and learn positive coping skills to manage daily life stressors.

 Karina Rodriguez, LMSW, MPA, M.Ed.
 (She/Ella) Therapist/Clinician